Ek Duuje Ke Liye: Production

 The production team had earlier thought of titling it Ek Aur Itihas, but it went on to become Ek Duuje Ke Liye.
-Leading lad Kamal Haasan and supporting heroine Madhavi were cast in the film after appearing in director K. Balachander's previous Telugu film Maro Charitra (1978), which Ek Duuje Ke Liye was based on.
+Leading man Kamal Haasan and supporting heroine Madhavi were cast in the film after appearing in director K. Balachander's previous Telugu film Maro Charitra (1978), which Ek Duuje Ke Liye was based on.
 The leading actress Rati Agnihotri was relatively unknown at the time, and did not appear in Maro Charitra.

 Music

 The music was composed by Laxmikant–Pyarelal and the lyrics were written by Anand Bakshi.
 It was the first Hindi film for South Indian singer S. P. Balasubrahmanyam; the composers were initially against including him, feeling that the "Madrasi" would not do justice to a Hindi composition, but Balachander cited that if the lead character played by Haasan could not speak Hindi well, then even if Balasubrahmanyam blemished the song, it would "capture the character."
 Two portions of "Tere Mere Beech Mein" were later sampled in the 2004 Britney Spears song "Toxic" as part of its hook.